spk121/johanan/johanan.md

 ## Binary speed

-The product of the binary speed and the idle timer delay determines the number of characters that appear in each data packet sent.
+The product of the binary speed and the idle timer delay determines the number of characters that appear in each data packet sent for those packets that are sent as a consequence of the idle timer.

 In X.3, this is usually a read-only property of a client.